 Just hold the French Tuner as usual and block the leak with your fingers.
 Just be sure to not cover up the slot.

 You will notice that you will need to keep a larger difference between the pitch of both notes of lower octaves than the difference in pitch on higher octaves.
 Use these example values to get the idea: Tune hole 4 right on pitch.
 Tune hole 1 about 2-5 cents sharper than hole 4, depending on the key.
 Tune hole 7 about 1-2 cents flatter than hole 4.
 Tune hole 10 about the same as hole 7, maybe a hair to the left.
 It will be flatter, but your tuner may not pick it up.
 Use your ears and the flowchart to eliminate beating.

 Be careful with your breath force.
-The French Tuner is airtight, but the lower holes have long, wide gaps.
+The French Tuner creates an airtight seal on the blow chambers.
 Once you put the reed plate back on the comb, the channel will not be so tight any more because the draw reeds will create more of an open space.
-When using the French Tuner, keep light breath force on lower holes of you will find your reeds are a little sharp.
+When using the French Tuner, keep light breath force to avoid tuning the reeds a little sharp.

 Tip number three: The waiting game

 Be patient.
 Tune the harp and let it be for a few days before you attempt to adjust the tuning again.
 In the long run, that will save you a lot of time and avoid some confusion or frustration.

 Enjoy tuning your harps the easy way!